BA (McG.), MArch, PhD (UC Berkeley)

 Dr. Annmarie Adams is jointly appointed in the School of Architecture and the Faculty of Medicine.
 She holds the Stevenson Chair in the History and Philosophy of Science, including Medicine.
 She is currently Chair of the Department of Social Studies of Medicine in McGill’s Faculty of Medicine.

-Dr. Annmarie Adams is William C. Macdonald Professor at the School of Architecture, McGill University, Montreal.
-She is the author of Architecture in the Family Way: Doctors, Houses, and Women, 1870-1900 (McGill-Queens University Press, 1996), Medicine by Design: The Architect and the Modern Hospital, 1893-1943 (University of Minnesota Press, 2008) and co-author of Designing Women: Gender and the Architectural Profession (University of Toronto Press, 2000), with sociologist Peta Tancred, and two volumes of Perspectives in Vernacular Architecture.
+Adams has written, co-written, and co-edited five books, including Architecture in the Family Way: Doctors, Houses, and Women, 1870-1900 (McGill-Queens University Press, 1996), Medicine by Design: The Architect and the Modern Hospital, 1893-1943 (University of Minnesota Press, 2008), Designing Women: Gender and the Architectural Profession (University of Toronto Press, 2000), with sociologist Peta Tancred, and two volumes of Perspectives in Vernacular Architecture.

 Focusing on the cultural landscapes of houses and hospitals, she is particularly interested in the intersections of architecture and medicine.
-She is currently working on a spatial biography of physician Maude Abbott, a study of interwar operating rooms, and depictions of longterm care in film.
-She is co-authoring a paper on Pierre Trudeau’s domestic environment in retirement.
-This semester, Adams will give lectures/presentations at the Association of Architecture School Librarians (AASL) conference in Toronto, Cornell University, the University of Pennsylvania, and the British Association for Canadian Studies (BACS) conference in London.
+She is currently working on a spatial biography of physician Maude Abbott, a study of Wilder Penfield’s architectural aspirations, and an overview of architecture designed for medical education.